graz-bci/EKF-Oscillator-Tracking/README.md

 - Avoids repeated EKF re-initialization across trials
 - Produces smoother frequency trajectories
 - Improves stability of damping estimates
-- Better captures slow adaptation effects
+- Better captures slow adaptation or learning effects
-- Is more appropriate for online/real-time BCI applications
+- Is more suitable for online and real-time BCI applications

-For epoched data, consider concatenating trials if temporal continuity is meaningful.
+The training data `ytr` used during hyperparameter optimization can, however, be structured as trials.
+Using epoched trial data for optimization can be beneficial when the goal is to make the algorithm focus specifically on task-related dynamics (e.g., motor imagery periods, cue-locked activity, or event-related oscillatory changes).

+A practical strategy is therefore:

+1. Use task-relevant trials (`ytr`) to optimize EKF hyperparameters.
+2. Apply the optimized parameters to continuous data (`sig_in`) for stable and physiologically meaningful tracking.

+This separation between optimization and full-data tracking allows both computational efficiency and improved sensitivity to relevant neural dynamics.

 ---